micro-nova/AmpliPi/hw/TESTING_STREAMER.md

 | rev |                |                  |
 |  QC |                |                  |

+- Test Setup:
+    - Plug in Ethernet, Aux, Optical, and Power
+    - Click "Test Streamer" on Destktop
+    - The tests found below should now be available

 - [ ] Config Streamer

 - [ ] USB Ports